 Contracts with governmental entities involving research and development milestone activities do not represent contracts with customers under ASC 606 and as such, amounts received are recorded in other income (expense), net in the condensed consolidated statements of operations.
-No such income was recorded for the three months ended June 30, 2022.
-The Company recorded \$0.4 million in other income for the six months ended June 30, 2022.
-No such income was recorded for the three and six months ended June 30, 2021.
+The Company recorded \$0.4 million for the three months ended March 31, 2022.
+No such income was recorded for the three months ended March 31, 2021.